 For her efforts, Wharton was awarded the French Cross of the Legion of Honor and became a Belgian Chevalier of the Order of Leopold.

-Through her life, she won numerous literary awards including a Pulitzer Prize.
+She won numerous literary awards over the years including a Pulitzer Prize.

 I Enjoy Reading Edith Wharton

-She exposed the hypocrisy of the high society in which she lived.
-Wharton felt the standards wealthy girls were raised in during her youth were unimportant and oppressed women, and her work does show society’s double standard.
-It also examines high society’s preoccupation with avoiding scandal and how its avoidance often caused people unhappiness.
+She exposed a world she intimately knew, high society’s hypocrisy.
+Wharton felt the standards wealthy girls were raised during the latter 19th century were unimportant and oppressed women.
+Her work shows society’s double standard, examines high society’s preoccupation with avoiding scandal and illustrates how its avoidance often caused people unhappiness.